jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 specified in Section 3 of this Rule.
 (b) All qualified availments shall be approved and certified by the ERC.
-In this regard, PSALM, in consultation with the DOF, shall promulgate, within one (1) year from the effectivity of the Act and subject to the approval of the ERC, procedures and guidelines that shall govern all remittances to and disbursements from the STF.
+In this regard, PSALM, in consultation with the DOF, shall promulgate, within one (1) year from the effectivity  and subject to the approval of the ERC, procedures and guidelines that shall govern all remittances to and disbursements from the STF.
 (c) The PSALM shall transfer funds from the STF and shall distribute to